Skip to main content

 opts.recurse

-recurse: N - the maximum number of redirects, by default 7, use 0 to disable redirects
+recurse: N - the maximum number of redirect hops, default is 7, use 0 to disable redirect following

 opts.proxyretries

-proxyretries: N - the number of attempts to execute a request, by default taken from the parser settings
+proxyretries: N - number of request attempts, defaults to the scraper settings

 opts.parsecodes

-parsecodes: { ... } - a list of HTTP response codes that the parser will consider successful, by default taken from the parser settings.
+parsecodes: { ... } - list of HTTP response codes that the scraper will consider successful, defaults to the scraper settings.
 If you specify '*': 1 then all responses will be considered successful.
 Example:

 parsecodes: {